RepairAgent: An Autonomous, LLM-Based Agent for Program Repair: Evaluation

 We measure three kinds of costs imposed by \name{}: (i) Time taken to fix a bug. (ii) The number of tokens consumed by queries to the LLM, which is relevant both for commercial models, such as the GPT-3.5 used here, and for self-hosted models, where the number of tokens determines the computational costs. (iii) The monetary costs associated with the token consumption, based on OpenAI's pricing as of March 2024.

 Our findings are summarized in Figure~\ref{fig:violincosts}.
-The median time taken to address a bug is 920 seconds, with minimal variation between fixed (870 seconds) and unfixed bugs.
+The median time taken to address a bug is 920 seconds, with minimal variation between fixed and unfixed bugs.
 Surprisingly, fixed bugs do not consistently exhibit lower repair times.
 This is due to \name{}'s autonomous nature, where the repair process continues until the \emph{goal\_accomplished} command is invoked or the cycles budget is exhausted.
 The figure shows several outliers where bug fixing attempt takes multiple hours. \name{} spends 99\% of the total time in tool executions, mostly running tests.
-This cost could be reduced in the future by executing selected test cases only.

 Analyzing the costs imposed by the LLM, we find a median consumption of approximately 270,000 tokens, equating to around 14 cents (US dollars).
 The number of tokens consumed by fixed bugs (21,000) is clearly lower than by unfixed bugs (315,000).
-This difference is because the agent continues to extract additional information for not yet fixed bugs, saturating the prompt with operations, such as reading more lines of code or performing extensive searches.
+This difference is because the agent continues to extract additional information for not yet fixed bugs, saturating the prompt with operations, such as reading more lines of code.